You are here

 How far can a woman of vision go?

-Here comes Edith Campbell Berry, fresh from International acclaim at the League of Nations, handsome British diplomatic husband in tow.
-Look out 1950’s Canberra, she’s on her way to the top.
+Fresh from international acclaim at the League of Nations and with handsome British diplomatic husband in tow, Edith returns to Australia to 1950s Canberra and is on her way to the top.
 Or is she?
-The League was after all a failure, and hubby dear is a secret cross dresser and her long lost brother is a Communist agitator watched by a fledgling ASIO.
-Maybe those dreams of renewed diplomatic honour might take longer than she thinks to materialize.
+The League was after all a failure, her husband Ambrose is a secret cross dresser and her long lost brother Fred is a Communist agitator.
+Maybe those ambitions of renewed diplomatic honour might take longer than she thinks to materialize.
 A lot longer.
+While she waits for that call she finds herself caught up in the planning of the national capital and the dream it should be ‘a city like no other’.
+And when she meets a man who could offer not only security but a readymade family she consults the Book of Crossroads for an answer...

 Starring Sonia Todd as Edith Campbell Berry